-Manhunt after stabbing spree in Canada leaves 10 dead, 15 injured
+'Horrific, senseless violence': 10 dead, 15 injured in Canada stabbing spree

 "It is horrific what has occurred in our province today," Blackmore said.

 She said there are 13 crime scenes where either deceased or injured people were found.
+She urged the suspects to turn themselves in.

+Police said the last information they had from the public was that the suspects were sighted in Saskatchewan's capital of Regina around lunchtime.
+There have been so sightings since.

+Canadian Prime Minister Justin Trudeau said the attacks are "horrific and heartbreaking."

 The Canadian Press reported a Weldon resident said she was in her garden when she noticed emergency crews a couple of blocks away.